 Both milestones should be video presentations of your work so far.
 They are intended to replicate short mid-semester poster sessions or class presentations you might see in a traditional class.
 You need not be limited only to video, however; if you have prototypes to show off, tools to test or demo, content to preview, data visualizations to test, etc., you may also include those in your milestone document.

-You have some flexibility in defining your intermediate milestones based on the specific demands of your project.
-We do have some recommendations depending on whether you’re on the development track or the research track.
+Within those videos, we do have some recommendations depending on whether you’re on the development track, the content track, or the research track.

 - Development Track.
-If you’re on the development track, we recommend you use the first intermediate milestone to get some feedback on your preliminary ideas.
+If you’re on the development track, we recommend you use the first intermediate milestone to get some feedback on your preliminary prototypes and design ideas.
 Your first few weeks might be spent compiling low-fidelity prototypes, wireframes, or interaction designs.
-Test these out with your classmates and mentor.
-For the second milestone, ideally you will be ready for some early beta testing with potential users.
-The tool need not be complete, but enough interaction should ideally be ready to do some early testing.
+Show these off to your classmates and mentor.
+For the second milestone, ideally you will be ready for some previews or beta testing with potential users.
+The tool need not be complete, but enough interaction should ideally be ready to show off some real interaction.

 - Research Track.
 If you’re on the research track, we recommend you use the first intermediate milestone to preview your research methodology to your classmates and mentor.
 Get feedback from them on the surveys you’ve constructed, the recruitment procedures you have in mind, etc. Then, use that feedback to improve them before sending them to your participants.
 For the second milestone, you will ideally have some preliminary data to share; share your early conclusions and observations, as well as your plans for ongoing analysis leading up to the final deliverable.